jina-ai/jina/README.md

 ## Get Started

-We promise you to have a scalable ResNet-powered image search service in less than 20 minutes, from scratch.
+We promise you to build a scalable ResNet-powered image search service in 20 minutes or less, from scratch.
 If not, you can forget about Jina.

 ### Basic Concepts <img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/images/clock-1min.svg?raw=true"></img>